turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 `parameters`
 ------------

-The `TechniqueParameters` object that will be used to set updater specific shader parameters.
+An object defining the extra parameters that are required by this updater with their default values.

-The `ParticleSystem` will set the following additional reserved fields defined in `particles-common.cgh`:
+The `ParticleSystem` will produce a copy of this object, adding the following additional fields defined in `particles-common.cgh` that should not be present in this object, but will always be present for use in `update` and `predict` calls.

 * `timeStep`
 * `lifeStep`
 * `center`
 * `halfExtents`
+* `maxSpeed`
 * `shift`
 * `previousState`
 * `creationState`